-Changes in market yields may change the fair value of certain of the Company's loans.
-Generally, an increase in market yields may result in a decrease in the fair value of certain of the Company's loans.
+Changes in market yields and revenue multiples may change the fair value of certain of the Company's loans.
+Generally, an increase in market yields may result in a decrease in the fair value of certain of the Company's loans, while a decrease in revenue multiples may result in a decrease in the fair value of certain of the Company's loans.